-Google My Business is a useful, free tool for capturing local traffic and improving your company’s overall visibility.
-From mom-and-pop shops, to national chain restaurants, almost any type of business with a physical location can benefit from an optimized Google My Business profile, but not everyone takes advantage of it.
+Google Business Profile is a useful, free tool for capturing local traffic and improving your company’s overall visibility.
+From mom-and-pop shops, to national chain restaurants, almost any type of business with a physical location can benefit from an optimized Google Business Profile, but not everyone takes advantage of it.
 Why?
 For some companies, there’s too much confusion around the best ways to claim and optimize their listing, especially if they have multiple locations.

-Google My Business (GMB) is a free tool that allows you to manage your business’s listings in Google Search and Maps results and helps your business more easily appear on page one for relevant, location-based searches.
-Properly setting up and optimizing your GMB account can make a significant impact on the performance of your business listing.
+Google Business Profile is a free tool that allows you to manage your business’s listings in Google Search and Maps results and helps your business more easily appear on page one for relevant, location-based searches.
+Properly setting up and optimizing your Google Business Profile account can make a significant impact on the performance of your business listing.

 Your Business Profile appears when a person uses Google Search or Google Maps to search for: